rotundasoftware/modui-base/README.md

 `ModuiBase` implements some private methods meant to be overridden by descendant classes.

 #### _afterRender()
-This function may be overridden to add post-rendering logic.
-Descendant views should extend this method to perform additional UI decoration.
+This method may be overridden to add post-rendering logic.
+Often times you may want to call logic that is also invoked when a view option is changed and it may be convenient to define a private instance method to be invoked in both cases.
+For example, a method that updates the title of a dialog by inserting it into a `div` named `_titleDiv_updateState` may be defined and called both in the dialog's `_afterRender` method and when the `title` option is changed.

 > **Important:** Descendant views should rarely need to override or extend `render()`.
 Overriding `_afterRender()` is the preffered way of adding post-rendering logic.

 #### _getTemplateData()
-This function may be overridden to provide data to the view's template function.
-The object it returns will be merged with the view's options and then passed to the `template` function as the `templateData` parameter.
+This method may be overridden to provide data to the view's `template` method.
+The object it returns will be merged with the view's options and then passed to the `template` method as the `templateData` parameter.

 #### _onOptionsChanged( changedOptions, previousValues )
-This function can be overridden to take some action when options are changed, for example, to update DOM state. `changedOptions` is a hash of options that have changed to their new values and `previousValues` maps the same to their previous values.
+This method can be overridden to take some action when options are changed, for example, to update DOM state. `changedOptions` is a hash of options that have changed to their new values and `previousValues` maps the same to their previous values.

 ```javascript
 const MyView = ModuiBase.extend( {